pietrobraione/sushi/README.md

 ## Installing SUSHI

-Right now SUSHI can be installed only by building it from source.
+There are two ways to install SUSHI.
+The easiest is via Docker; The less easy is by building it from source and deploying it on your local machine.
+In both cases we support only the head revision of the master branch.
 Formal releases will be available when SUSHI will be more feature-ready and stable.

+## Installing via Docker

+A convenient package is available from the SUSHI GitHub page.
+The package will allow you to install a Docker image containing the head revision of the master branch of SUSHI and a copy of the [sushi-experiments](https://github.com/pietrobraione/sushi-experiments) repository.
+From the command line run:

+    $ docker pull ghcr.io/pietrobraione/sushi:master

+The resulting environment is an Ubuntu container, where at the current (`/root`) directory you will find a clone of the SUSHI and of the sushi-experiments repositories.
+On the path you will find a `sushi` command that alleviates the need of invoking Java and passing most of the command line parameters.
+The `sushi` script is at `/usr/local/bin` in the case you want to study it.

 ## Building SUSHI

 SUSHI is composed by several projects, some of which are imported as git submodules, and is built with Gradle version 6.7.1.
 First, ensure that all the dependencies are present, including Z3, GLPK and GLPK-Java (see section "Dependencies").
 Then, clone the SUSHI git repository and init/update its submodules.
 If you work from the command line, this means running first `git clone`, and then `git submodule init && git submodule update`.
-Next, patch the build.gradle files to match the installed GLPK-Java, as explained in the section "Patching the build scripts".
-You shall also follow the instructions described in the section "Patching the tests" of the README.md file of the JBSE subproject.
+Next, patch the `build.gradle` files to match the installed GLPK-Java, as explained in the subsection "Patching the build scripts".
+You shall also follow the instructions described in the subsection "Patching the tests" of the `README.md` file of the JBSE subproject.
 Finally, run the build Gradle task, e.g. by invoking `gradlew build` from the command line.

-## Dependencies
+### Dependencies

 SUSHI has many dependencies.
 It must be built using a JDK version 8 - neither less, nor more.
 We suggest to use the latest [AdoptOpenJDK](https://adoptopenjdk.net/) v8 with HotSpot JVM (note that the JDK with the OpenJ9 JVM currently does not work, because there are some slight differences in the standard library classes).
 The Gradle wrapper `gradlew` included in the repository will take care to select the right version of Java.
 Gradle will automatically resolve and use the following compile-time-only dependencies: